arcanma/Umbria_osm_stats/README.md

 Marcello Arcangeli (arcanma@gmail.com)

 ## License
-All files are released into the public domain.
+All files are released into the public domain. <br>
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE